sukun1045/clustering_and_recognition/README.md

 This repository contains the code to use RNN-Based Sequence to Sequence model (Seq2Seq) for unsupervised temporal segmentation tested on CMU Mocap Dataset.

 ## Abstract
 We present that Seq2Seq model has capability to learn temporal embedding automatically.
-Given skeleton-based dataset, although we train the network to do regression, at the same time, the network itself is able to learn a embedding space that can be used to separate different type of actions.
+Given skeleton-based dataset, we train the network to do regression, but at the same time, the network itself is able to learn a embedding space that can be used to separate different type of actions.
 To demonstrate our method, we first concatenate multiple different actions together manually and use Seq2Seq to learn the representation.
 During testing, we will perform motion prediction task and utilize the internal states in Recurrent Neural Network to do clustering.
 We only provide the total number of possible actions happening in the whole sequence and don't provide any label during training and testing.